d12frosted/elpa-mirror/gnu/denote-readme.txt

   ask for help in our relevant channels ([Contributing]).

-[Contributing] See section 18
+[Contributing] See section 19

-22.7 I want to sort by last modified, why won’t Denote let me?
+23.7 I want to sort by last modified in Dired, why won’t Denote let me?
-──────────────────────────────────────────────────────────────

-  Denote does not sort files and will not reinvent tools that handle such functionality.
-This is the job of the file manager or command-line executable that lists files.
+───────────────────────────────────────────────────────────────────────

+  Denote does not control how Dired sorts files.
 I encourage you to read the manpage of the `ls' executable.
 It will help you in general, while it applies to Emacs as well via Dired.
 The gist is that you can update the `ls' flags that Dired uses on-the-fly: type `C-u M-x dired-sort-toggle-or-edit' (`C-u s' by default) and append `--sort=time' at the prompt.
 To reverse the order, add the `-r' flag.
   The user option `dired-listing-switches' sets your default preference.

-  There is also “virtual Dired” if you need something that cannot be done with Dired ([Use dired-virtual-mode for arbitrary file listings]).

-[Use dired-virtual-mode for arbitrary file listings] See section 13.5
+  For an on-demand sorted and filtered Dired listing of Denote files, use the command `denote-sort-dired' ([Sort files by component]).

+[Sort files by component] See section 12

-22.8 How do you handle the last modified case?
+23.8 How do you handle the last modified case?
 ──────────────────────────────────────────────

   Denote does not insert any meta data or heading pertaining to edits in